cognitedata/reveal/parser-worker/README.md

 yarn build
 ```

-In case if you want to build with custom publicPath,
+In case if you need to build with custom public path,
 just set the environment variable `PUBLIC_PATH` and run the build.

 ```bash